The Church of Jesus Christ of Latter-day Saints: Leadership

 The church is led by a president.
 Within the church, he is referred to as "the Prophet".
 He is considered to be a "prophet, seer and revelator", and is the only person who is authorized to receive revelation from God on behalf of the whole world or entire church.
 As such, the church teaches that he is essentially infallible when speaking on behalf of God—although the exact circumstances when his pronouncements should be considered authoritative are debated within the church.
 In any case, modern declarations with broad doctrinal implications are often issued by joint statement of the First Presidency; they may be joined by the Quorum of the Twelve Apostles as well.
 Church members believe Joseph Smith was the first modern-day prophet.
 Following the death of church president Russell M. Nelson, senior apostle Dallin H. Oaks was announced as president on October 14, 2025.

 Normally, the president chooses two other ordained apostles as counselors, and together they form the First Presidency, the presiding body of the church.
 Twelve other apostles form the Quorum of the Twelve Apostles.
 When a president dies, his successor is chosen from the remaining apostles.
 By longstanding convention, the longest-tenured apostle becomes the next president of the church.
-In recent years, this process has contributed to the church's leadership being of increasingly advanced age.
+In recent years, this process has contributed to the church's leadership being of increasingly advanced age, given that apostles serve for life.

 New apostles are chosen by the church president after the death of an existing apostle.
 The First Presidency, the Quorum of the Twelve Apostles, first two Quorums of Seventy and the Presiding Bishopric make up the general authorities of the church.
 The general presidencies of the church-wide Relief Society, Sunday School, Young Women, Young Men, and Primary organizations make up the general officers of the church.
 Women serve as presidents and counselors in the presidencies of the Relief Society, Young Women, and Primary, while men serve as presidents and counselors of the Sunday School and Young Men.